 ANNEX B

-[ Clauses A-1.1 (d), A-1.5 (a) ]
+[ Clauses A-1.1 (d), A-1.5 (a) and B-1.1]

 B-1 TEMPERATURE SENSOR POSITIONS

 B-1.1 Approximate sensor positions are indicated by the figures provided in Annex B. Except for ambient sensors placed centrally in a compartment the surface sensors are positioned in direct contact with the vaccine storage compartment.
 If baskets are used to define the vaccine storage compartment, all sensors are to be located inside the basket(s) and the surface sensors are to be in contact with the basket material and as shown in the figures provided in Annex B.